 Disclosure Quantity Units

-Safe Man-Hours 1,540,944 hours
+Safe Man-Hours 1,643,664 hours

 No. of work-related injuries 0 #

 No. of work-related fatalities 0 #

 No. of work-related ill-health 0 #

-No. of safety drills 182.5 hours
+No. of safety drills 183 hours

 What is the impact and where does it occur?
 What is the organization's involvement in the impact?
 Management Approach Work related injuries, fatalities and ill-health of employees indirectly give impact to the Company's primary business operations.
-The PTC Safety and health Committee facilitated a virtual presentation thru Elearning, the Mandatory Worker's Seminar at no cost to the workers.
-Employees were enjoined to perform required duties and responsibilities as provided for in the OSH Law to ensure a safe and healthful workplace for all.
+The PTC Safety and health Committee facilitated a hybrid type of conducting the Mandatory Workers' Seminar at no cost to the workers.
+A face-to-face presentation of the subject and it will be augmented by a virtual presentation thru e-Learning.
+Workers are hereby enjoined to perform the required duties and responsibilities as provided for in the OSH Law to ensure a safe and healthful workplace for all.
 What are the Risk/s Identified?
 Management Approach Employees exposure to the following most common office hazards: 1.
-Slips, Trips and Falls 2.
+Slips, Trips and Falls The effective implementation of control measures will definitely reduce or if not totally eliminate accidents related to the mentioned four most common office 2.
 Ergonomic Injuries 3.
-Eye Strain 4.
-Electrical Hazards The effective implementation of control measures will definitely reduce or if not totally eliminate accidents related to the mentioned four most common office hazards.
-Supervisors, Officer in Charge and Staff will implement the following basic control measures: 1.
-Better housekeeping in all operational areas.
-2. Regular inspection of wear and tear of power of cords and extension cords.
+Eye Strain hazards.
+4. Electrical Hazards Supervisors, Officer in Charge and Staff will implement the following basic control measures: Better housekeeping in all operational areas.
+Regular inspection of wear and tear of power cords and extension cords.
 Replacements of exposed wires.
-3. Taking a 10-minute break for every hour you spend looking at the computer screen.
+Taking a 10-minute break for every hour you spend looking at the computer screen.
 Correct positioning of computer monitors slightly below eye level.
 What are the Opportunity/ies Identified?
 Management Approach Prevention of workplace accidents The Management conducts risk assessment as required to prevent workplace accidents as well as comply with other provisions of the Company's Occupational Safety and Health Program.